-What is a Lifetime Mortgage Plan?
+What are Lifetime Mortgage Plans?

-How Does a Lifetime Mortgage Plan Work?
+How Does This Work?

-How Much Cash Can You Unlock with a Lifetime Mortgage?
+How Much Cash Can You Unlock?

-The amount you can borrow is all dependent on your lender.
+What you can borrow is all dependent on your lender.

-However, most plan providers use the following criteria:
+However, most use the following criteria:

 - The minimum value of your property needs to be £70,000

-- An arrangement fee to the plan provider
+- An arrangement fee to the provider

 - The solicitor’s fees